So, you want a Medicare sales job but aren’t sure where to start?

 The key to really becoming a great top Medicare agent is by committing to ongoing Medicare agent training.
 A great way to do this is connect with your FMO (assuming it’s an FMO that offers Medicare) and asking what their Medicare agent training programs look like.

-Becoming an independent health insurance agent focused on the Medicare market takes planning and preparation but can be extremely rewarding as you build toward a six-figure residual income.
+Becoming an independent Medicare insurance agent takes planning and preparation but can be extremely rewarding as you build toward a six-figure residual income.

 Following these specific steps will help you get off to a fast start!